mstrmindz/AirBnB_clone/README.md

 > *   [Python 3.x](https://www.python.org/) - The programming language used
 > *   [Django](https://www.djangoproject.com/) - The web framework used
 >
-> Contributing
-> ------------
->
-> Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
->
 > Versioning
 > ----------
 >